-Dark yarn bleeding into and staining a lighter yarn is one of knitting’s most common heartbreaks.
-To avoid it, it’s a good practice to re-fix your yarn’s dye, especially when you’re working with more than one color of yarn and one of them is light colored.
+Dark or saturated yarn bleeding into and staining a lighter yarn is one of knitting’s most common heartbreaks.
+To determine if the dye in your yarn is going to bleed, first soak the skein in cold water and observe if the water changes color.
+If it does, consider re-fixing the dye, especially if you’re working with more than one color of yarn and one of them is light colored.
 (Some people may also want to set a yarn’s dye before beginning a one-colored piece because they want to be able to easily wash it with other garments or because they want a very good sense of the final color before they begin.)

 - Scrap yarn (to tie the skein)